robertklep/my-esphome-components/components/delta_solivia/README.md

   # Here you can configure multiple inverters.
   #
-  # Each inverter has a unique address, usually starting with "1" for the
-  # first inverter, "2" for the second, etc.
+  # Each inverter has a unique address, usually starting with "1" for the first inverter, "2" for the second, etc.
   #
   # You need to specify the "variant" used for each inverter.
-  # See the compatibility table.
+See the compatibility table.
-  # As explained, the different sensor that can be configured
-  # depend on the variant.
-If you're not interested in a specific
-  # sensor, just leave it out, they're all optional.
   #
+  # As explained in the README, the different sensors that can be configured depend on the variant.
+Look below for the Sensor Fields documentation to see which fields are available for each variant.
+  # If you're not interested in a specific sensor, just leave it out, they're all optional.
+  #
-  # You can run the component with debug logging in ESPHome enabled,
-  # which will log information on the packets it receives, including
-  # the address from which the packet originated.
+  # You can run the component with debug logging in ESPHome enabled, which will log information on the packets it receives, including the address from which the packet originated.

   inverters:
     - address: 1
       variant: 15